Ill-Typed Programs Don't Evaluate: Conclusion and Related Work

 \paragraph{Success Typing.} Our original motivation was to try to better understand the very effective \emph{success typing} paradigm for Erlang \cite{lindahl-sagonas-ppdp2006}.
 Work by \citet{jakob-thiemann-nasa2015} provides a useful view through their falsification type system, in which one constructs a logical formula used to describe inputs that guarantee to crash the function.
 The formalisation of \citet{Lopez-Fraguas-et-al-lpar2018} is also enlightening and they moreover extend the system with polymorphism.

 Success Types are perhaps the best known example of a type-based true positives theorem, `ill-typed programs always fail' \citep{sagonas-flp2010}.
 They are so named because they over-approximate the successes of expressions: if $A$ is a success type and $M:A$ then $M$ may succeed in evaluating to an $A$, but may also go wrong or diverge.
 Hence why we named our alternative semantics after this paradigm.
-Note, the `ill-typed' of the slogan really means `not well-typed', i.e. untypable.
+Note, the `ill-typed' of the slogan really means untypable in our sense.

 A key feature is a bespoke function type.
 It is defined in \citep{lindahl-sagonas-ppdp2006} as follows: \begin{quote}\emph{A success typing of a function $f$ is a type signature $(\bar{\alpha}) \to \beta$, such that whenever an application $f(\bar{p})$ reduces to a value $v$, then $v \in \beta$ and $\bar{p} \in \bar{\alpha}$}.\end{quote}